crodier/software-blog/_posts/2025-05-24-Code-Does-not-rust.md

 This is an amazing list of Tenets, I had not seen put together before, but it captures many advanced thoughts about software and software groups.

-Respect what came before, is a powerful, profound conclusion.
+"Respect what came before" is a powerful, profound conclusion.

 Software is never perfect but "they pulled it off."